Learning to Look Closer: A New Instance-Wise Loss for Small Cerebral Lesion Segmentation: Experimental Setup

 \subsection{Datasets}

-We apply small, dataset-specific adjustments to harmonize evaluation with the binary, instance-aware objectives.
-LAC contains two raters; their masks are logical OR-combined so that any voxel marked by either rater is considered a lacune.
-BraTS defines three labels; we binarize it by collapsing all tumor labels into one positive class.
-WMH includes two labels; we omit the auxiliary label so that training and evaluation remain binary.
-For all datasets, we use all provided modalities and only the training sets, since the test sets are not available for every dataset.
+We applied small, dataset-specific adjustments to harmonize evaluation with the binary, instance-aware objectives.
+LAC contains two raters; their masks were logical OR-combined so that any voxel marked by either rater was considered a lacune.
+BraTS defines three labels; we binarized them by collapsing all tumor labels into one positive class.
+WMH includes two labels; we omitted the auxiliary label so that training and evaluation remained binary.
+For all datasets, we used all provided modalities and only the training sets, since the test sets are not available for every dataset.